Nationality

 The procedure is as follows:

 You ask the competent authorities of your birthplace for an original birth certificate and, if applicable, the certificate of acknowledgment of parentage.
-Both certificates have to mention clearly the parents’ names.
+Both certificates have to mention clearly the parents’ names of the child.

-Important remark: the certificate(s) must be original(s), delivered not longer than 6 months ago and must be duly legalized and translated by a legalized translator to Dutch, French or German.
+Important remark: the certificate(s) must be original(s), delivered no longer than 6 months ago and must be duly legalized and translated by a legalized translator to Dutch, French or German.

 You send the original certificate(s) together with the following documents to the Embassy in Tokyo.